FACT SHEET - Rectal Microbicides

 What Will it Take to Discover a Safe and Effective Rectal Microbicide?

+Drug development can take as many as 20 years before a single agent is approved for use.
+Thousands of potential compounds may be considered, but only the most promising products are subjected to rigorous laboratory and animal studies, and fewer still make it to trials with people.
 Clinical trials are carried out in several phases under the oversight of regulatory authorities and according to strict ethical and scientific guidelines.
-Phase I trials evaluate safety in a small number of people who are exposed to study products for short periods, say, one to two weeks.
+Phase I trials evaluate safety in a small number of people who are exposed to study products for short periods.
 If results suggest the product is safe, investigation progresses to a Phase II trial, in which researchers continue to track safety over longer periods of time.
 Phase IIb and III trials are performed to determine the effectiveness a product and conducted with large numbers of participants, often at multiple clinical centers.
-These trials usually compare a product with an inactive product (a placebo) or another active product.
+These trials usually compare a product with a placebo or another active product.
 Data from Phase IIb and III trials are often used by regulatory agencies to determine whether a particular product should be approved for widespread use.

-- RMP-01 – A Phase I study of the rectal use of a gel containing UC781 that was found to be safe and well- tolerated in 36 men and women.
+- RMP-01 – A Phase I study of the rectal use of a gel containing UC781 that was found to be safe and well- tolerated in 36 cisgender men and women.
 Conducted by the University of California, Los Angeles (UCLA) in collaboration with the Division of AIDS-sponsored Integrated Preclinical/Clinical Program (IPCP) for HIV Topical Microbicides at National Institute of Allergy and Infectious Diseases.

 - RMP-02/MTN-006 – A Phase I study of tenofovir gel applied rectally compared to oral tenofovir.
-Compared to a placebo gel, the gel significantly inhibited HIV in rectal tissue taken from 18 men and women in the U.S. who used it daily for one week.
+Compared to a placebo gel, the gel significantly inhibited HIV in rectal tissue taken from 18 cisgender men and women in the U.S. who used it daily for one week.
 To address side effects in a few participants, researchers subsequently reformulated the gel.
 Conducted by the MTN and UCLA/IPCP.

-- MTN-007 – A Phase I follow-up study to RMP-02/MTN-006 testing the rectal use of a reformulated version of tenofovir gel that was found safe and acceptable in 65 men and women in the U.S. Conducted by the MTN.
+- MTN-007 – A Phase I follow-up study to RMP-02/MTN-006 testing the rectal use of a reformulated version of tenofovir gel that was found safe and acceptable in 65 cisgender men and women in the U.S. Conducted by the MTN.